twilightscapes/lambertphoto/static/content/posts/cats-under-the-stars.md

 showZoom: false
 showPageNav: true
 spotlight:
+featuredImage: /assets/img_0011.jpeg
 youtube:
+ youtubeshoworiginal: false
+ youtubestart: ""
+ youtubeend: ""
  youtubemute: false
+ youtubecontrols: false
  youtubeautostart: false
-  youtubeloop: true
+ youtubeloop: false
+ clicktoplay: false
-  youtubecontrols: false
+ showVidOnly: false
  customcontrols: false
-  clicktoplay: false
-featuredImage: /assets/img_0011.jpeg
+ audioend: ""
+ audiotitle: ""
+ audiostart: ""
 ---
 Todd Lambert is a photographer and web developer based in the United States.
 He has been active in the industry for several years and has gained a reputation for his creative and technically proficient work.
 Lambert's photography work often focuses on landscapes and nature, and he has been published in a variety of magazines and websites.